dchacke/hiccdown/Readme.md

 Hiccdown is a very simple gem that parses Ruby arrays and turns them into HTML strings.

 The name is a variation on the popular Clojure package [Hiccup](https://github.com/weavejester/hiccup).
+Hiccdown introduces the same (?) functionality in Ruby.

 ## Usage